morganstanley/hobbes/doc/en/language/types.rst

+.. _typesystem:

 The Hobbes Type System
 **********************

-The Hobbes Type System is functional in spirit.
+Like many functional-style programming languages, the power of Hobbes lies in its rich type system.
 There are primitive types, arrays, record types, tuples, and variants.

 .. hint::